 After his parents' divorce, Ren McCormack (played by Kevin Bacon) moves with his mother from Chicago to a small town in middle America.
 While he finds many of the town's backwards ways frustrating, there is one inexplicable rule that really catches his attention: Rock music and dancing are illegal.
 He soon makes it his mission to try and reform the law before senior prom, but Ren faces some stiff adversaries.
 His main opposition comes in the form of the extremely conservative Reverend Shaw Moore (John Lithgow), who is certain that if rock music is allowed in the town, then all the young people will end up pregnant cocaine-addicts.

-Regardless, Ren and his new friends—including the beautiful Ariel, who happens to be Reverend Moore's daughter—set out on their quest to give the town's teenagers sex, drugs and rock n' roll.
+Regardless, Ren and his new friends—including the beautiful Ariel, who happens to be Reverend Moore's daughter—set out on their quest to give the town's teenagers Sex, Drugs, and Rock & Roll.

 Well... rock 'n' roll, at least.

-- Subverted; the "dealer" just wants Ren to get caught with contraband.
+- The Aggressive Drug Dealer: Subverted.
+The "dealer" just wants Ren to get caught with contraband.

-- As the Good Book Says: Ren quotes Biblical scripture to support the value of dance to town council.
+- As the Good Book Says...: Ren quotes Biblical scripture to support the value of dance to the town council.
 It doesn't work, but Rev. Moore personally appreciates the gesture.

-- Banned in China: In-Universe - Rock and dancing are banned in Bomont.
+- Banned in China: In-Universe - Rock and dancing are banned in Beaumont.

-- Be Yourself: Don't conform to what your parents want you to be.
+- Be Yourself: The moral of the story: don't conform to what your parents want you to be.